FANUC: History

 FANUC is listed on the first section of Tokyo Stock Exchange and is a constituent of the TOPIX 100 and Nikkei 225 stock market indices.
 It is headquartered in Yamanashi Prefecture.

 In 1982, FANUC entered into a joint venture with General Motors Corporation (GM), called GMFanuc Robotics Corporation, to produce and market robots in the United States.
-The new company was 50 percent owned by each partner and was based in Detroit, with GM providing most of the management and FANUC the products.
+The new company was 50 percent owned by each partner and was based in Detroit, with GM providing most of the management and FANUC providing the products.

-In 1986, GE Fanuc Automation Corporation was jointly established in the US by FANUC and General Electric (GE).
-Under the joint venture company, three operating companies, GE Fanuc Automation North America, Inc., in the U.S., GE Fanuc Automation Europe S.A. in Luxembourg, and Fanuc GE Automation Asia Ltd. in Japan were established (the Asian company was established in 1987).
-GE stopped making its own CNC equipment and turned its Charlottesville, Virginia, plant over to the new company which produces FANUC CNC devices.
-FANUC adopted the German engineering slogan Weniger Teile, which means "fewer parts;" machines with fewer parts are cheaper to produce and easier for automatons to assemble, resulting in higher reliability and lower manufacturing costs.
+In 1986, GE Fanuc Automation Corporation was established in the US as a joint venture between FANUC and General Electric (GE).
+Under the joint venture company, three operating companies, GE Fanuc Automation North America, Inc., in the U.S., GE Fanuc Automation Europe S.A. in Luxembourg, and Fanuc GE Automation Asia Ltd. in Japan, were established (the Asian company was established in 1987).
+GE stopped making its own CNC equipment and turned its Charlottesville, Virginia, plant over to the new company, which produces FANUC CNC devices.
+FANUC adopted the German engineering slogan Weniger Teile, which means "fewer parts"; Machines with fewer parts are cheaper to produce and easier for automatons to assemble, resulting in higher reliability and lower manufacturing costs.

 The company's clients include numerous U.S. and Japanese automobile and electronics manufacturers.
-Use of industrial robots has allowed companies like Panasonic in Amagasaki to run factories which produce 2 million television sets a month (mostly high-end plasma LCD screens) with just 25 people.
+The use of industrial robots has enabled companies like Panasonic in Amagasaki to run factories that produce 2 million television sets a month (mostly high-end plasma LCD screens) with just 25 people.

 FANUC has over 240 joint ventures subsidiaries, and offices in over 46 countries.
-It is the largest maker of CNC controls by market share with 65% of the global market. and is the leading global manufacturer of factory automation systems.
+It is the largest maker of CNC controls by market share with 65% of the global market and is the leading manufacturer of factory automation systems.